birdcar/actions/poetry_install/README.md

 ## Inputs

 - `pythonVersion` (optional): The specific Python version you'd like to use (defaults to latest version available on Heroku)
-- `poetryDev` (optional): Whether or not to install dev dependencies (defaults to 'true', must be a string due to GitHub Actions limitations)
-- `poetryRoot` (optional): Whether or not to install the root package (defaults to 'true', must be a string due to GitHub Actions limitations)

 ## Example Usage